-The Red deer has a long history in Britain - one of only two native deer species in the UK, it's a beast highly prized by hunters, naturalists, artists, poets and photographers alike.
-Renowned Scottish artist Archibald Thorburn summed up the situation nicely in his 1920 book British Mammals, in which he wrote that the Red deer “is unquestionably the grandest wild animal we now possess in the British Islands.”
+The Red deer has a long history in Britain.
+One of only two native deer species in the UK (the other being the Roe deer), it's a beast highly prized by hunters, naturalists, artists, poets, and photographers alike.
+Renowned Scottish artist Archibald Thorburn summed up the situation nicely, in his 1920 book British Mammals, when he wrote that the Red deer “is unquestionably the grandest wild animal we now possess in the British Islands.”

 That which follows is a brief summary of Red deer natural history.
-To learn more, please select from the “In Detail” menu on the right.
-Certain aspects of the natural history common to all deer (e.g., antler growth and formation, collisions with vehicles, chronic wasting disease) have been split from the individual overviews and placed into their own Q/A - this is partly to avoid repetition but also to allow more detailed coverage of the topics.
-A summary of the more general aspects of the biology, ecology and behaviour of Britain's deer species can be found in the Deer Overview.
+To learn more, please select a subject from the right-hand menu.
+Certain aspects of the natural history common to all deer (e.g., antler growth and formation, collisions with vehicles, chronic wasting disease) have been split from the individual overviews and placed into their own Q/A - this is partly to avoid repetition, but also allows for more detailed coverage of the topics.
+A summary of the more general aspects of the biology, ecology, and behaviour of Britain's deer species can be found in the Deer Overview.

 The Red deer at a glance

-Binomial name derived from both the Latin (Cervus) and Greek (elaphus) for “deer”.
-Ten subspecies proposed, although validity uncertain.
+The binomial name is derived from both the Latin (Cervus) and Greek (elaphus) for “deer”.
+At least ten subspecies have been proposed, although subspecific validity remains uncertain.

-Longevity: Max. age limit considered to be ~25 years; records of wild individuals living beyond 13 to 15 years are rare.
+Longevity: Maximum age limit is considered to be ca. 30 years (in captivity), but records of wild individuals living beyond 13 to 15 years are rare and few probably live beyond 9 years.

 A Red deer (Cervus elaphus) stag roaring (bolving) during the rut in the UK. - Credit: Marc Baldwin